 |Ingredient||Purchase price (£'s)||Sold quantity (grams)||Weight used (grams)||Ingredient cost|

-Work out the time spent actually working on the dough, don't include rest or proofing times as you will be attending other things.
-You should include some time for cleaning for each bread made, even if you save it till the end of production.
+To discover the labour cost, first work out how long it takes to make a batch.
+Only include the the time spent actually working on the recipe.
+Don't include rest or proofing times as you will be able to attend other things.
+You should also include time for cleaning in each batch.

-White farmhouse bread time allocation
+White farmhouse bread labour cost

-Batch size - 24
+Batch size - 24 loaves

-Stretch and fold: 1
+1 Stretch and fold: 1

 To calculate the cost: